Google Maps Alternatives

 There are many alternatives to Google Maps, and the best ones will depend on your specific requirements.
 If you’re looking for a navigation and exploration tool, then you may want an app like TomTom or Waze which has live traffic updates.

-While OSM offers community-driven maps good for hiking, cycling, and transportation, Apple Maps is ideal for anyone using iOS.
+OSM has maps made by the community that are good for hiking, cycling, and transportation.
+Apple Maps is great for iOS users.
 From unique base maps to places of interest, the other Google Maps alternatives also can provide you with what you’re looking for.

 So now let’s flip it to you.
 What are your best alternatives to Google Maps?
 Please let us know in the comment section below.